 The Committee has reviewed the carrying values of the Group projects and the Group inter-company loans and carried out impairment reviews.
-The project carrying values are assessed against IFRS 6 and with reference to IAS 36 and in particular the criteria set out in Note 1(j) on page 34.
+The project carrying values are assessed against IFRS 6 and with reference to IAS 36 and in particular the criteria set out in Note 1(j).

 As a result of the year-end review it was judged that the Cue Diamond Project should be fully impaired and that, consequently, the value of the inter-company loan from Sunrise Resources plc to its wholly owned subsidiary Sunrise Minerals Australia Pty Ltd, the company holding the Cue Diamond Project, should be impaired and reduced to a level that might reasonably be recovered from the Baker's Gold Project in future based on evidence available to the Committee.
-Further details are provided on page 7.